oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

     Choose a method to login : Enter OTP...
     ```

-  Then use OMA to get the OTP code, enter the code and press the Enter key to login.
+  Then use OMA from your mobile device to get the OTP code, enter the code and press the Enter key to login.

   *Note :* Entering the OAM and Entra ID user credentials is only required the first time to link the OAM and Entra ID user accounts as well as to store the credentials, subsequent logins will only require the OAM user credential and any configured 2nd factor.

-2. Once in the Windows desktop, confirm that the logged in user is in fact an Entra ID user.
-Click in the Windows icon (located in the left of the search box in the taskbar) to see the user name.
+2. Once logged in to Windows guest desktop, confirm that the logged in user is in fact an Entra ID user.
+Click on the Windows icon (located in the left of the search box in the taskbar) to see the user name.

 ## Task 2: Unified SSO with Windows and OAM Protected Applications